tdarowsk/get-taste-app/README.md

 ## Project Scope
 The MVP focuses on delivering the core functionality of generating personalized music and movie recommendations.
 Key features include:
-- **User Management:** Registration, login (with 2FA), and profile editing to set music and movie preferences.
+- **User Management:** Registration, login through Supabase Auth, and profile editing to set music and movie preferences.
 - **Recommendation Engine:** Real-time generation of tailored recommendations based on user inputs.
 - **Spotify Integration:** Fetching up-to-date album and artist information via the Spotify API.
 - **Automated Testing:** Incorporation of unit and end-to-end tests to ensure reliability during development.